Go to AAD Home

 Some people develop loss of color on part (or all) of an eyelash or eyebrow.
 Others see a streak of white hair on their head.

-Melanocytes are the cells that give skin, hair, and eyes their color.
+When a person has vitiligo, the body attacks cells called melanocytes.
+Melanocytes are the cells that give skin and hair their color.
 The inner ear also contains these cells.
-When a person has vitiligo, the body attacks melanocytes.
-If the body attacks melanocytes in the inner ear, a person can have hearing loss.
+If the body attacks melanocytes in the inner ear, a person may develop hearing loss.

 Vitiligo can affect your quality of life